Tracheal intubation: Laryngoscopes

 The vast majority of tracheal intubations involve the use of a viewing instrument of one type or another.
 The modern conventional laryngoscope consists of a handle containing batteries that power a light and a set of interchangeable blades, which are either straight or curved.
 This device is designed to allow the laryngoscopist to directly view the larynx.
 Due to the widespread availability of such devices, the technique of blind intubation of the trachea is rarely practiced today, although it may still be useful in certain emergency situations, such as natural or man-made disasters.
 In the prehospital emergency setting, digital intubation may be necessitated if the patient is in a position that makes direct laryngoscopy impossible.
 For example, digital intubation may be used by a paramedic if the patient is entrapped in an inverted position in a vehicle after a motor vehicle collision with a prolonged extrication time.

 The decision to use a straight or curved laryngoscope blade depends partly on the specific anatomical features of the airway, and partly on the personal experience and preference of the laryngoscopist.
+The Miller blade, characterized by its straight, elongated shape with a curved tip, is frequently employed in patients with challenging airway anatomy, such as those with limited mouth opening or a high larynx.
+Its design allows for direct visualization of the epiglottis, facilitating precise glottic exposure.

+Conversely, the Macintosh blade, with its curved configuration reminiscent of the letters "C" or "J," is favored in routine intubations for patients with normal airway anatomy.
+Its curved design enables indirect laryngoscopy, providing enhanced visualization of the vocal cords and glottis in most adult patients.

-The Macintosh blade is the most widely used curved laryngoscope blade, while the Miller blade is the most popular style of straight blade.
-Both Miller and Macintosh laryngoscope blades are available in sizes 0 (infant) through 4 (large adult).
-There are many other styles of straight and curved blades, with accessories such as mirrors for enlarging the field of view and even ports for the administration of oxygen.
-These specialty blades are primarily designed for use by anesthetists and otolaryngologists, most commonly in the operating room.
+The choice between the Miller and Macintosh blades is influenced by specific anatomical considerations and the preferences of the laryngoscopist.
+While the Macintosh blade is the most commonly utilized curved laryngoscope blade, the Miller blade is the preferred option for straight blade intubation.
+Both blades are available in various sizes, ranging from size 0 (infant) to size 4 (large adult), catering to patients of different ages and anatomies.
+Additionally, there exists a myriad of specialty blades with unique features, including mirrors for enhanced visualization and ports for oxygen administration, primarily utilized by anesthetists and otolaryngologists in operating room settings.

 Fiberoptic laryngoscopes have become increasingly available since the 1990s.
 In contrast to the conventional laryngoscope, these devices allow the laryngoscopist to indirectly view the larynx.
 This provides a significant advantage in situations where the operator needs to see around an acute bend in order to visualize the glottis, and deal with otherwise difficult intubations.
 Video laryngoscopes are specialized fiberoptic laryngoscopes that use a digital video camera sensor to allow the operator to view the glottis and larynx on a video monitor.
 Other "noninvasive" devices which can be employed to assist in tracheal intubation are the laryngeal mask airway (used as a conduit for endotracheal tube placement) and the Airtraq.